ChainsawXIV/Weylandpedia/world.md

 - Similarly, not all demonids possess the incubus/succubus trait
 - Incubi/succubi are not inherently predatory - this depends entirely on individual character
 - An okamimimi with the incubus/succubus trait is not a mixed breed, but a genetically purebred okami with an additional trait

+## Demonid Lore
+Demonids are a very rare demihuman species that has existed alongside humanity throughout recorded history.
+Despite their name, they have no connection to demons or hell beyond ancient prejudicial associations.
+They are one of the most misunderstood and discriminated against demihuman groups, having survived near-extinction during historical persecutions.

+PHYSICAL CHARACTERISTICS:
+- All demonids possess a distinctive black, slender, hairless tail with a spade-shaped tip
+- Many have unusual eye colors with subtle glows
+- Some (but not all) have horns of varying sizes and shapes
+- They typically have pale complexions, though they can have diverse skin tones and tan like humans
+- Contrary to stereotypical depictions, they do NOT have goat legs or hooves
+- They appear largely human aside from these distinctive features

+HISTORY AND PERSECUTION:
+Demonids were hunted to near extinction a millenia ago across Europe, alongside draconids and vampires.
+The term "demonid" itself was not chosen by them but imposed as an intentionally derogatory classification by early Christian authorities—comparable to naming a race "Barbarians."
+It is suggested that the modern idea of what a "demon" looks like (horns, spaded tail, etc) was inspired by the existence of demonids.

+The genocide of demonids was fueled by religious beliefs that they were literally demonic in origin.
+While such extreme violence has largely ended in modern times, discrimination persists:
+- According to Christian doctrine, demonids are considered satanic by nature
+- Many churches prohibit demonids from entering their premises
+- Interfaith marriages between Christians and demonids are often not recognized
+- A recent controversy erupted when a famous mega-church pastor was revealed to be a demonid, causing renewed tensions

+GENETIC TRAITS AND MISCONCEPTIONS:
+- Demonids are disproportionately likely to possess the incubus/succubus trait
+- While not all demonids are incubi/succubi, the majority are
+- This appears to be genetic despite not being identifiable in their measured genetic code
+- This correlation has further fueled prejudice against them
+- Demonids are the only species capable of genetically passing the succubi/incubi trait.
+No other species carries the trait genetically.

+CULTURE AND COMMUNITIES:
+- Due to historical persecution, many demonids live in tight-knit, isolated communities
+- These communities are often secretive and wary of outsiders
+- There is significant diversity within demonid communities regarding religion and values
+- Many demonids practice various religions, including Christianity, despite institutional discrimination
+- There are growing movements within some religious organizations to accept demonids, though progress is slow
+- Weyland University is known for being exceptionally accepting of demonids compared to broader society

+COMMON MISCONCEPTIONS:
+- Demonids have NO connection to Hell or demons beyond the imposed name
+- They cannot access Hell or any supernatural realm
+- They possess no inherent supernatural powers
+- They are not inherently evil, violent, or depraved—these are racist stereotypes
+- Demonology is NOT the study of demonids (which would fall under genetics), it is the study of demons - They're completely distinct from demons (if such beings even exist)
+- "Incubus/succubus" and "demonid" are NOT synonymous or mutually exclusive
+- While demonids often possess the incubus/succubus trait, not all incubi/succubi are demonids

+CONTEMPORARY STATUS:
+Today, demonids face varying levels of acceptance.
+In progressive areas like Weyland University, they can live openly with minimal discrimination.
+However, in more conservative regions, they may still face significant prejudice and even violence.
+Many choose to conceal their tails and other distinctive features when in public to avoid harassment.

+The succubus/incubus correlation remains a significant source of stereotyping, with demonids often hypersexualized in media and popular culture.
+Advocacy groups work to combat these harmful representations and educate the public about demonid history and culture.